NYPL/research-catalog/README.md

 We deploy (and run automated tests) using [Github Actions](https://github.com/NYPL/research-catalog/blob/main/.github/workflows), which run on `push` to the QA and production branches.
 We also deploy on `push` to `train`, though it is not part of our usual staging.

-To deploy to one of these environments from another branch, edit the [deploy workflow file](https://github.com/NYPL/research-catalog/blob/main/.github/workflows/test_and_deploy.yml), making sure to escape the branch name (`github.ref_name`) where necessary.
+To deploy to one of these environments from another branch, update the [deploy workflow](https://github.com/NYPL/research-catalog/blob/main/.github/workflows/test_and_deploy.yml) to include the desired branch, making sure to escape the branch name (`github.ref_name`) where necessary.

 ### Rolling back a deployment

 First, identify the issue with the deployment using logs (Cloudwatch, New Relic, Vercel production build).

-Once the issue is identified, you can immediately resolve by doing an **ECS rollback**: re-deploy the last working task definition revision so the service runs the old Docker image and old environment configuration.
+Once the issue is identified, you can immediately resolve by doing an **ECS rollback**: re-deploy the last working task definition revision so the service ([QA](https://946183545209-nfcqnmzl.us-east-1.console.aws.amazon.com/ecs/v2/clusters/research-catalog-qa/services?region=us-east-1), [production](https://946183545209-nfcqnmzl.us-east-1.console.aws.amazon.com/ecs/v2/clusters/research-catalog-production/services?region=us-east-1)) runs the old Docker image and old environment configuration.
+The rollback effectively restores the service to its last stable state.
+To do this:
+1. Identify the last working task definition revision in the ECS console or via the AWS CLI.
+2. Update the service to use that revision.
+3. Confirm the service has restarted the tasks successfully.

-Otherwise, **"roll back" by Git commit**: remove (or resolve) the introduced issue, commit, and deploy again.
-Alternatively, `git reset` to the last working commit and deploy again.
-Avoid `git revert`, if possible, to prevent merge conflicts down the line.
+Otherwise, **"roll back" by Git commit**: branch off `production`, remove (or resolve) the introduced issue, commit, and merge back into `production` to deploy again.
+Then backmerge changes through `qa` and `main`.

 ### Vercel Preview Links